Pilonidal disease: Treatment

+According to the 2024 European Society of Coloproctology (ESCP) Guidelines published in BJS, treatment techniques for PSD include drainage and curettage, phenol application, fibrin glue, laser therapy, marsupialisation, EPSiT, minimally invasive surgery (MIS), pit picking, PRP, and excision with open healing.
 If there is an infection, treatment is generally by incision and drainage just off the midline because incisions in the midline have a hard time healing well.
 Following five simple rules has been known to prevent recurring inflammations for some people and avoid surgery: 1.
 Avoiding chairs and car seats that put pressure on the coccyx; 2.
 Being of average weight, preferably with low BMI; 3.
 Keeping the area clean; 4.
 Keeping the area dry by wearing exclusively cotton garments; 5.
 Keeping the area completely hair-free, for example, by regularly using an IPL hair removal device.

 The evidence for elective treatment of pilonidal sinus disease is poor.
 The most commonly performed surgery is for the pilonidal sinus complex to be surgically excised with the wound often left open to heal.
 Post-surgical wound packing may be necessary, and packing typically must be replaced daily for four to eight weeks.
 In some cases, two years may be required for complete granulation to occur.
 Sometimes the cyst is resolved via surgical marsupialization.

 A 2018 literature review of 740 records of surgeries that included recurrence rates found that primary midline closure surgeries resulted in a 67.9% recurrence rate within 20 years, and recommended that they should be discontinued due to the high recurrence rate.
 Incision and drainage had a recurrence rate of 25.9% within 2 years, up to 40.2% in 5 years.
 Phenol treatment has a recurrence rate of 14.1% at 2 years and 40.4% at 5 years.
 A 2024 study involving 667 people found that, compared with tissue-removing surgery, minor procedures (such as draining and pit-picking) were associated with less pain, fewer complications and a faster recovery.
 However, minor surgeries were less likely to resolve the condition.